fernando-cabrera-gonzalez/sz80e/README.md

 run [num_steps]  Run N z80 instructions (resume if no num_steps). ml  <address>    List contents of memory at specified address.
 ```

+#### - DEBUG_LEVEL_FULL:
+Outputs every single opcode and interrupt info.<br>
+Warning: keys can become non-responding when this level is set.
+Redirect stdout to a file, but be careful... they'll grow fast!

 ## Author

 Fernando Cabrera González